oist/labcyte-rt-optimisation/Labcyte-RT_Data_Analysis_2.md

 ### By group and replicates

 In all conditions, there are a large number of unmapped sequences.
-What are they ?
+Close inspection of the alignment files and pipeline reports suggest that sequence quality was so low that a large number of reads 1 in the pairs have too many sequence errors to be mapped.

 ```r